 Title I Schoolwide Program - Schoolwide programs address the educational needs of children living in impoverished communities with comprehensive strategies for improving the whole school so every scholar achieves high levels of academic proficiency.
 California Education Code 64001 and the Every Student Succeeds Act (ESSA) requires schools that receive federal funds through the ConApp to consolidate all school planning requirements into the SPSA (School Plan for Student Achievement).
-Single school districts and charter schools may use the local control and accountability plan (LCAP) to serve as the SPSA, provided that the local control and accountability plan (school planning requirements and the educational partner requirements in subdivision (a) of Section 52062, and is adopted at a public hearing pursuant to Section 52062 or 47606.5, as applicable.
+Single school districts and charter schools may use the local control and accountability plan (LCAP) to serve as the SPSA, provided that the local control and accountability plan (to serve as the SPSA, provided that the local control and accountability plan meets federal school planning requirements and the educational partner requirements in subdivision (a) of Section 52062, and is adopted at a public hearing pursuant to Section 52062 or 47606.5, as applicable.